mircea-mihail/spro/README.md

     -w, --week            does a -t on every file within the past 7 days and displays a total amount of hours worked during that time
 ```
+## Inspiration
+The idea for this whole project came from my desire to track my productivity during a term.
+I would write on a piece of paper the time I started learning for a particular exam, and the time I stopped and at the end of the day I would add it all up.
+As this whole thing would usually be pretty tedious to do and also quite time consuming, I ended up automating this whole process in C++.